d13r/laravel-breadcrumbs/README.md

 ### Nested categories

-Finally if you have nested categories or other special requirements, you can call `$breadcrumbs->push()` multiple times:
+Finally, if you have nested categories or other special requirements, you can call `$breadcrumbs->push()` multiple times:

 ```php
 Breadcrumbs::register('category', function ($breadcrumbs, $category) {